You Need to Calm Down

-"You Need to Calm Down" is a song recorded by American singer-songwriter Taylor Swift.
-It was released on June 14, 2019, as the second single from her seventh studio album, Lover (2019).
-The fourteenth track on the album, Swift wrote and produced the song with Joel Little.
-"You Need to Calm Down" is an upbeat electropop and synth-pop song, with a chorus of ascending echoes.
-Its lyrics see Swift address internet trolls and homophobes, voicing her support for the LGBTQ+ community.
+"You Need to Calm Down" is a song by the American singer-songwriter Taylor Swift and the second single from her seventh studio album, Lover (2019).
+Republic Records released it for download and streaming on June 14, 2019.
+Written and produced by Swift and Joel Little, "You Need to Calm Down" is a midtempo electropop and synth-pop song that is set over steady synth beats and has a refrain of ascending echoes.
+In the lyrics, Swift addresses Internet trolls and homophobes and voices her support for the LGBTQ+ community.

-An accompanying lyric video was released on June 14, 2019.
-The music video was released on June 17, featuring an ensemble cast, directed by Swift and Drew Kirsch, and executive-produced by Swift and Todrick Hall.
-"You Need to Calm Down" divided music critics, some of whom praised the song for its catchiness and pro-LGBTQ+ message, while few others criticized its theme as confusing and cynical.
-Nevertheless, "You Need to Calm Down" is regarded as a gay anthem.
-The single reached number one in Scotland, and the top five in Australia, Canada, Ireland, Malaysia, New Zealand and the United Kingdom.
-It debuted at the second spot on the US Billboard Hot 100, becoming the second consecutive top-two single from Lover and tying Swift with Madonna for the most number-two hits for a female artist in the chart's history.
+Swift directed the music video for "You Need to Calm Down" with Drew Kirsch and executive-produced it with Todrick Hall.
+The video features an ensemble cast and many LGBT celebrity cameos.
+Music critics were divided on "You Need to Calm Down", some praising the catchy production and pro-gay message, while others found it confusing and cynical.
+Despite the polarized reaction, media publications generally regard "You Need to Calm Down" as a gay anthem.
+The single reached number one in Scotland, number two in the United States, and the top five in Australia, Canada, Ireland, Malaysia, New Zealand, and the United Kingdom.

-At the 2019 MTV Video Music Awards, the "You Need to Calm Down" music video received nine nominations, winning two: Video of the Year, which is Swift's second win in the category following "Bad Blood" (2015), and the Video for Good.
+At the 2019 MTV Video Music Awards, the music video for "You Need to Calm Down" received nine nominations, winning Video of the Year and Video for Good.
 The song also received a nomination for Best Pop Solo Performance at the 62nd Grammy Awards.
+Swift included "You Need to Calm Down" in many live concerts and as part of the set list to her Eras Tour (2023–2024).